Go Back

 • Gather your supplies.

-• Add the willow bark to the jar.
+• Add the willow bark to a small jar.
+A half-pint-sized jar should be good here.

 • Put on a lid and shake a few times.
 Label (see notes for how to label).